‘Just exceptional’ – The best quotes about Liverpool hope Rhian Brewster

 “He’s really humble and that probably gives you an indication.
 They do know now but over the years Rhian and his parents just didn’t really understand how good Rhian was.”

-Speaking after Brewster’s exploits at the World Cup, England Under-17s manager said Brewster, who named Roberto Firmino as the Liverpool player he models himself on most, is about far more than just goals.
+Speaking after Brewster’s exploits at the World Cup, the former England Under-17s manager said Brewster, who named Roberto Firmino as the Liverpool player he models himself on most, is about far more than just goals.

 “It is an amazing achievement to score a hat-trick in a quarter-final and a semi-final,” he said.